 - Find out if similar reactions have been reported with the suspected drug previously.

 - Note any reaction on re-administration of the drug.

 When a drug reaction is suspected, the presence of blisters would almost always necessitate ceasing the likely drug.

 How is the diagnosis made?

 Fixed drug eruption (FDE) always recurs at the same site(s) on re-exposure to the drug/agent.
-The commonest sites are the lips, genital area, hands and feet.
-On the first occasion it begins 1-2 weeks after drug exposure as one or more sharply defined red swollen lesions that may develop a central clear blister.
+The most common sites are the lips, genital area, hands and feet.
+On the first occasion, it begins 1–2 weeks after drug exposure as one or more sharply defined red swollen lesions that may develop a central clear blister.
 It settles over several days, leaving round to oval shaped area(s) of flat pigmentation.
-With every further exposure, the reaction appears more quickly (ie within 24 hours), is more inflamed and the residual pigmentation darkens.
+With every further exposure, the reaction appears more quickly (ie, within 24 hours), is more inflamed, and the residual pigmentation darkens.
 Sometimes the number of sites also increases with each re-exposure.

 Provocation with the possible agent (after allowing for a possible refractory period) will confirm the diagnosis.
 Patch testing with the agent at the site of the fixed drug eruption, but not elsewhere on the skin, can elicit a positive response.

 The mechanism of this reaction involves immune cells (lymphocytes) called memory CD8+ T cells that remain in a fixed area of skin.

 Pseudoporphyria is defined as skin changes consistent with one of the porphyrias, but laboratory tests do not detect significant abnormalities in the porphyrin-haem pathway.